 Emergency room doctors at the University Hospital of Bern were stumped.

-As a Fulbright Specialist, Brown collaborated with the Bern doctors, the Swiss Department of Health, NGOs, and refugee communities over two summers to research the situation, identify gaps in mental health care, and plan and launch a new intervention.
+As a Fulbright Specialist, Brown collaborated with the Bern doctors, the Swiss Department of Health, several NGOs, and refugee communities over two summers to research the situation, identify gaps in mental health care, and plan and launch a new intervention.
 Now, refugees awaiting treatment at University Hospital emergency room complete a brief, carefully-worded, and culturally-sensitive mental health assessment via iPad.

 It’s an important first step.
 Brown has since returned to help the program scale and expand to Zurich, Basel, Geneva, and other Swiss cities.
 New funding from the Andrew W. Mellon Foundation means he’ll be returning for four more summers.